 On August 25, 2015, it was announced the Army had awarded Oshkosh a \$6.7 billion low rate initial production (LRIP) contract with eight options to procure the initial 16,901 vehicles for the Army and Marines.
 The JLTV is to be produced in Oshkosh, WI, and deliveries are scheduled to begin in June 2016.

 On September 8, 2015, it was reported Lockheed Martin would file a protest with GAO, but AM General reportedly did not file a protest with GAO.
-A formal protest was later filed with GAO on September 10, 2015, and on that day the Army issued a stop-work order to Oshkosh until the GAO protest was resolved.
-On December 11, 2015, Lockheed Martin informed GAO that it would file its JLTV protest instead with the United States Court of Federal Claims, and on December 15, 2015, GAO closed Lockheed Martin's protest "without further action."
-On February 17, 2016, Lockheed Martin withdrew its JLTV protest from the United States Court of Federal Claims.
+On December 15, 2015, GAO closed Lockheed Martin's protest "without further action."